Translating Website Tags from Universal Analytics to Google Analytics 4

-As I’ve discussed at length in other posts, the Google Analytics 4 tags replace the traditional tag types (“Page View”, “Event”, etc.) with the following three components:
+As I've discussed at length in other posts, Google Analytics 4 uses the event-driven data model.
+This means that data is collected in three simple components:

 Although the simplicity of this new event-driven data schema makes it vastly more flexible, it also creates confusion around the best way to translate familiar variables to the new format.
 Let's start with the most common questions and work our way down into the edge cases.